hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 You can leave your **execution client**, **beacon node**, and **validator client** terminal windows open and running.
 Once your validator is activated, it will automatically begin proposing and validating blocks.

-## Appendix A: Manage Prysm with Docker
+## Appendix A: Manage Agora-cl with Docker

 To interact with your beacon node through Docker, use one of the following commands: